PrinceOfPuppers/smart-home-server/README.md

 <br clear="left"/>
 <br clear="left"/>

+# INSTALLATION
+This section covers the installation of the central smart-home-server (hereto called "the server").
+For a full parts list and physical assembly see: [Main Case Readme.md](devices/main-case/README.md)

+The server runs RaspberryPi OS Lite, it has only been tested on a RaspberryPi 4B.
+I'd recommend using rpi-imager for creating the image as it lets you setup WiFi, SSH, etc, for an easier experience.

+### Instructions
+1) Flash an SD card with RaspberryPi OS Lite using rpi-imager, edit the settings to configure your user, WiFi, ssh, and other settings

+2) Boot up the server and let it connect to wifi, in your router set a static IP address for the server

+3) Reboot the server and connect to it over ssh

+4) Git clone this repository into your home directory, cd into the repo

+5) Ensure a USB stick is connected to the Pi, this will be the where smart home configurations are saved (to avoid excessive writing to the SD card)

+6) Prior to running the installer script, install/change things on the system as you desire, the installer script makes the file system readonly so its better to do that now.

+6) Run `./install.sh`, DO NOT RUN AS ROOT, it will ask for your user password to sudo when it needs to.

+7) The Installer will prompt you a few times as it runs and will end by rebooting the server, after this the server will be ready to go and accessable at its static ip address.

+Note: The installer script enables read only file system, this makes the SD card readonly but still allows writing to the USB stick.
+You can disable this and re-enable it using `sudo raspi-config`

 # ABOUT
 The smart-home-server (hereto called "the server") is a device for collecting data and controlling IOT devices (hereto called "devices").
 The server runs a full web interface for easy control on mobile or desktop.